 Who knew recycled silver could help in so many ways?
 From saving plants, animal life and ecosystems to reducing CO2 emissions, toxic waste and energy, recycled silver and in fact all recycled metals offer a more sustainable solution to a great environmental problem.

 We are dedicated to our sterling silver pledge.
-We promise it won’t affect the quality of the pieces but it will affect the world around us all for the better, and it’s wonderful to give something back to nature after we have borrowed from it for so long.
+We promise it won’t affect the quality of the pieces but it will affect the world around us all for the better.
+It’s wonderful to give something back to nature after we have borrowed from it for so long.

 Aquila, celebrating life’s journeys, embracing sustainable changes.